Community Orientated Medical Practice (COMP 2): Primary Health Care, Dermatology and Medicine for Older People

 By the end of the unit each student should be able to:

-- Conduct a complete consultation on any of the 16 core clinical problems (pdf, 65 KB)
+Conduct a complete consultation on any of the 16 core clinical problems listed.
+Including:

-- Help patients reduce their risk of developing chronic disease
+- Help patient reduce their risk of developing chronic disease and use data interpretation e.g. blood pressure measurement and cardiovascular risk to inform management

-- Describe methods by which the impact of disability on patients can be minimized
+- Describe methods by which the impact of disability on patients can be minimised

 University-based Primary Care teaching